 Lake Rhodhiss is just smaller than it’s neighbor to the east (Lake Hickory) and has 90 miles of shoreline with a surface area of approximately 3,060 acres.
 Some beautiful mountain views can be seen from this lake and full pond elevation is 995.1 feet.
 There are four public boat access areas and one bank fishing area on the lake in cooperation with the North Carolina Wildlife Resources Commission.

-Duke maintains that their plan is to keep Lake Rhodhiss the most naturalistic lake on the Catawba River chain.
-As a matter of fact they have recently put into place several new restrictions making it harder to get a dock permit as well as how much of a homesite can be cleared.
-As for the Wildlife that can be found It’s an almost daily sight to see beaver, raccoon, blue heron, and musk rat along the shoreline of this lake.
+Duke maintains that their plan is to keep Lake Rhodhiss a naturalistic lake.
+With all this vacant land around the lake Wildlife abounds.
+It’s a daily sight to see beaver, raccoon, blue heron, ducks, and muskrat along the shoreline of this lake.
 It’s almost impossible to take a drive through the lakefront community of Paradise Harbor and not see one of the several flocks of turkey that live in the pine forest.
-Tougher to find species but present in the area are white tail deer, black bear, and soaring bald eagles.
-This lake is second to none in North Carolina for wildlife viewing.
+Tougher to find species but present in the area are whitetail deer, black bear, and soaring bald eagles.
+This lake is second to none in the area for wildlife viewing.